Sukt03/geonav/README.md

 ## **🔍 Description**
 GeoNav leverages geospatial data analysis and clustering techniques to provide personalized accommodation recommendations.
-By analyzing user preferences and apartment features, the application helps users identify suitable living options in Hyderabad. web application developed as part of a Data Science assignment, designed to assist new residents in Hyderabad in finding the best accommodation based on their preferences for amenities, budget, and proximity.
+By analyzing user preferences and apartment features, the application helps users identify suitable living options in Hyderabad.
+This was developed as part of my minor project, designed to assist new residents in Hyderabad in finding the best accommodation based on their preferences for amenities, budget, and proximity.

 ## **✨ Features**
 - **Personalized Accommodation Search:** Users can input their preferences regarding amenities, budget, and location to receive tailored accommodation suggestions.